Eyelid Lift Newport Beach

 How is a eyelid surgery procedure performed?

-Eyelid surgery (blepharoplasty) can be performed on your upper eyelids, lower eyelids, or both.
+Eyelid surgery (Eyelid Enhancement) can be performed on your upper eyelids, lower eyelids, or both.
 Based on a preoperative evaluation of factors such as your underlying facial muscle structure, bone structure, and the symmetry of your eyebrows, Dr. Rosing will decide how much skin, muscle, and/or fat to remove.

 - Dr. Rosing will make precise markings to indicate where excess tissues will be removed in your upper eyelids and in your lower eyelids.